"""Temporal bias functions for DSS.

 Creates a bias by averaging time-shifted versions of the data,

-emphasizing signals that are predictable across time lags.
+emphasizing signals that remain similar across the selected lags.
+This is

 Parameters